24/7 Admissions | Call Now: (844) 701-0202

 Drug Rehab for Women and Children

-Therefore, we offer full family and children services to patients at New Directions for Women.
+Therefore, we offer full family and children services to clients at New Directions for Women.
 This allows the mother to recover from her substance use disorder (SUD) while learning the skills needed to stay abstinent while providing a safe and stable situation for the children.

-Types of Treatment for Women with Addiction
+Types of Treatment for Women With Addiction

 The first step in treatment is for women and their children to have a professional medical assessment done to determine the correct care plan for the individual and the child(ren).